 Obviously the list is much longer than that but these are the basics you should be hitting with your site and every new blog post you create.

-Think of a Name and URL
+Think of a Blogging Site Name and URL

-Your website name is super important for SEO to draw readers to your site, it should represent what your site is about.
-Next thing you need to see if the site name is available to purchase as a URL.
+You need to see if your chosen site name is available to purchase as a URL.
 Sites like GoDaddy and Google Domains are two places you can research and purchase yourself a domain.
 Make sure you do your research on sort of support offered through these sites.

 Decide on your host and Platform